samjaninf/OFN-User-Guide---Master/setup-manuals/producer-shop.md

 As well as a customer friendly checkout experience, your shop has all the behind the scenes administration tools to save you time, such as tracking orders, payments and inventory.

 **Collaborate with others**
-The OFN is a network, so you are able to connect with other shops.
-This way you can stock your products in your own independent store, as well as supplying other shops on OFN.
+The Harvest To Order is a network, so you are able to connect with other shops.
+This way you can stock your products in your own independent store, as well as supplying other shops on Harvest To Order.

 **Makes you visible**
 The first step to creating your online shop is to create your profile.
-When you have a profile on the Open Food Network, you become visible in your local food movement.
+When you have a profile on the Harvest To Order, you become visible in your local food movement.
 You become contactable to customers who want to access your products.
 And you become reachable to other enterprises who may want to collaborate or distribute with you.

 ## Steps for setting up a Producer Shop

-1\) [Register your profile](../basic-features/register-and-create-your-profile.md) on Open Food Network.
+1\) [Register your profile](../basic-features/register-and-create-your-profile.md) on Harvest To Order.
 This setup tool will ask for basic information about your enterprise to create your profile.
 You'll be prompted to confirm your email address.

 2\) Select the 'producer shop'[ package type](../basic-features/package-types.md).